Young scholars (around twelve years old and older) can bring a richness to the Family Hour when Power of an Hour is experienced.

-* If they are taking music lessons they could learn to place a piece by the composer, even a simplified version of a piece by the musician.
+* If they are taking music lessons they could learn to play a piece by the composer, even a simplified version of a piece by the musician.

 * Team teach with mom or for mom if mom is ill.

-* Teach or demonstrate the basic spelling, grammar, lliving math, living science, root words, or any other facet of Power of an Hour they do not personally need to review.
+* Teach or demonstrate the basic spelling, grammar, living math, living science, root words, or any other facet of Power of an Hour they do not personally need to review.

 * They can lead in the planning of family service projects.

-Or they can come and review and then be off on their self-directed scholar learning.
+Or they can come to the Family Hour, use Power of an Hour as review and then be off on their self-directed scholar learning.